+'''

 riMatrix(samples, rim)

+'''

-samples A tsSample object created by ImportSamples function. rim A tsRim object.
+rim A tsRim object.
 See ImportFameSettings.

 This function works similar to RIcorrect, but searches for RI markers in RI files (not in CDF files).
 Can be used to retrieve the retention times of RI markers in already processed files.